RubixML/ML/README.md

 ### Quartile Standardizer

-This standardizer centers the sample matrix around the median and scales each feature according to the interquartile range (*IQR*) for each column.
-The IQR is the range between the 1st quartile (25th *quantile*) and the 3rd quartile (75th *quantile*).
+This standardizer centers the sample matrix around the median and scales each feature according to the interquartile range (*IQR*) of that column.
+The IQR is defined as the range between the 1st quartile (25th *quantile*) and the 3rd quartile (75th *quantile*) thus ignoring values near the extremities of the distribution.

 ##### Continuous | Stateful